manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 So far we have evolved our CSS library organically.
 We have followed some best practices, we may even have ignored some guidelines for ease of creating and reading early samples.
-As our application and custom UI framework grows in size and complexity, so will our styles library.
+As our application and custom UI library grows in size and complexity, so will our styles library.

 Large CSS implementations are infamous for difficulty in maintainability.
 You can do three things to make your CSS code as readable, reusable, and robust as your React code.